Yash-Singh1/Yash-Singh1/README.md

 - Learn some more `swift`
 - Learn Typescript and GraphQL
 - Dive a bit deeper into `python`
-- Connecting a domain to my blog

 ## 📰 Blog

-I have a blog at <http://yash-singh1.github.io/>
+I have a blog at <http://www.yashsingh.us//>

 <p align="center">
   <a href="javascript:;">